rpicard/explore-flask/11-handling_forms.md

 def login():
     form = EmailPasswordForm()
     if form.validate_on_submit():

         # Check the password and log the user in
+        # [...]

         return redirect(url_for('index'))
     return render_template('login.html', form=form)
 ```

-We import our form from our forms package and instantiate it in the view.
-Then we run form.validate_on_submit().
-This function returns true if the form has been submitted (i.e. if the HTTP method is PUT or POST) and the form validates (remember those validators we defined in forms.py).
+We import our form from our `forms` package and instantiate it in the view.
+Then we run `form.validate_on_submit()`.
+This function returns `True` if the form has been both submitted (i.e. if the HTTP method is PUT or POST) and validated by the validators we defined in _forms.py_.

 { SEE ALSO: The documentation and source for validate_on_submit():
 * http://pythonhosted.org/Flask-WTF/#flask.ext.wtf.Form.validate_on_submit
 * https://github.com/ajford/flask-wtf/blob/v0.8.4/flask_wtf/form.py#L120 }

 If the form has been submitted and is valid, we can continue with the login logic.
-If it hasn't been submitted (i.e. it's just a GET request), we want to pass the form object to our template.
-Here's what the template looks like when we want to make use of that CSRF protection.
+If it hasn't been submitted (i.e. it's just a GET request), we want to pass the form object to our template so it can be rendered.
+Here's what the template looks like when we use CSRF protection.

 myapp/templates/login.html
 ```